 In an emergency, call for help

-If someone you are with overdoses or has an adverse reaction while using ecstasy, dial triple zero (000) to call an ambulance immediately.
-A quick response can save the person's life.
+If you suspect an overdose or severe reaction while using ecstasy, dial triple zero (000) to call an ambulance immediately.
+A quick response can save someone’s life.

-Don't delay because you think you or your friend might get into trouble.
+Don't delay because you think you might get into trouble.
 Ambulance officers are not obliged to call the police.

-Stay with the person until the ambulance arrives and tell the ambulance officers as much as you can about what drugs were taken, how long ago and any pre-existing medical conditions the person may have.
+Stay with the person until the ambulance arrives.
+Tell the ambulance officers as much as you can about what drugs were taken, when they were taken and whether the person has a medical condition.

 Ecstasy dependence, tolerance and withdrawal

-Like many other drugs, a user can build up a tolerance to ecstasy.
-This means they want to take larger and larger doses to try and achieve the same effect.
-However, this tends to increase the intensity of the unpleasant side effects instead.
+Like many other drugs, someone can build up a tolerance to ecstasy.
+This means they need to take larger and larger doses to try and achieve the same effect.
+However, this also tends to increase the intensity of unpleasant side effects.